Marcos Jr. declares victory, faces calls to ensure democracy

 Associated Press

-MANILA, Philippines (AP) — Ferdinand Marcos Jr., the namesake son of an ousted Philippine dictator, declared victory in this week’s presidential elections Wednesday and faced early calls to ensure respect for human rights, the rule of law and democracy.
+MANILA, Philippines (AP) — Ferdinand Marcos Jr., the namesake son of an ousted Philippine dictator, declared victory Wednesday in this week’s presidential election and faced early calls to ensure respect for human rights, the rule of law and democracy.

 Marcos Jr. garnered more than 31 million votes in an unofficial vote count from Monday’s polls in what’s projected to be one of the strongest mandates for a Philippine president in decades.
 His vice-presidential running mate, Sara Duterte, appeared to have also won by a landslide.